Spectral/Spatial Tensor Atomic Cluster Expansion with Universal Embeddings in Cartesian Space: Results

 \subsubsection{Message passing}

-In TACE, the combination of equivariance, path and higher-body-order interactions allows the model to achieve the SOAT accuracy with only two message passing layers (T=2), outperforming Cartesian models such as CMAP~\citep{CAMP} and HotPP~\citep{HotPP} typically with T $>=2$.
+In TACE, the combination of equivariance, path and higher-body-order interactions allows the model to achieve the SOTA accuracy with only two layers (one message passing with T=2), outperforming Cartesian models such as CMAP~\citep{CAMP} and HotPP~\citep{HotPP} typically with T $>2$.

 The node features at layer $(t+1)$ are computed according to Eqn.~\ref{formula:coupled}.
-It is important to note that once the $\mathbf{A}$ and $\mathbf{B}$ basis are constructed, the subsequent feature update involves only learnable linear operations.
-As a result, the tensor ranks satisfy $\nu_1 = \nu_3=\tilde{\nu_3}$.
-Moreover, the first message passing layer lacks self-connections except $\text{T}=1$, and thus does not incorporate residual links~\citep{Residual}.
+It is important to note that there are many possible choices for residual connections, for example, connecting $\mathbf{A}$ to $\mathbf{B}$ within the current layer, connecting $\mathbf{B}$ from the previous layer to $\mathbf{A}$ in the current layer, or patterns such as $\mathbf{BAB}$, etc.~\citep{Residual}.
 To enhance the expressive power of the model, we employ coupled features.
 The TACE framework further provides flexibility to choose between coupled features and element-dependent weights.